Txy822/Mysite/README.md

 # my-first-project

-intial project
-This about web app development as abeginner.
+This is about web app development as abeginner.